Life doesn’t have to be this hard. We can support you.

 When you start to feel your life revolves around your illness, call our Care Navigators.
 We can help you examine your options to get coordinated comprehensive care, rather than exhausting yourself between doctors’ visits, picking up prescriptions and worrying about the next emergency.

 If you have been to the hospital more than once in the last few months, or have frequently visited your local emergency room or urgent care center, please give us a call today!
-We can help you stop this downward cycle.

 As you cope with a serious illness, you may experience feelings of loss, emotional distress, fear and depression.
 It is common to feel sad, anxious and grief-stricken as your day-to-day life begins to change.
 The truth is, living with an advancing disease is tough.
 Capital Caring is here to help you navigate this emotional terrain with our Point of Hope Counseling.
 We have some of the finest counselors and spiritual staff in the region who can sit down and lend an ear, a shoulder to cry on, as well as some words of support.